aaronamk/scripts/README.md

-This repo contains all of the scripts I use on linux.
-Some are stolen, most are my own.
+This repo contains all of the scripts I use on linux